WindOfNature/Nested-Learning/README.md

 ### Self-Referential Titans
 Titans generate **k, v, q, η, α** from context and self-modify via memory modules.
-Each memory module follows the 2-layer structure described in the paper (Eqs.
+Each memory module follows the 2-layer structure from the paper (Eqs.
 89–91):

 ```
 M□(x) = x + W□,1 σ(W□,2 x)
 ```

-Chunk-wise updates follow the NL dual-form update scheduling (Sec.
+Chunk-wise updates follow NL dual-form scheduling (Sec.
 8.2):
-- All signals for a chunk are computed *before* updates.
+- Signals for a chunk are computed *before* updates.
-- Projection memories and memory modules can use distinct chunk sizes.
+- Projection updates and memory updates can use different chunk sizes.

-### Nested Context-Flow
+### Hope-Attention
-`NestedContextFlow` adds explicit **multi-level context optimization**:

-- Each level performs its own update step and normalizes the resulting context.
-- Useful for composing HOPE with deeper nested learning dynamics.
+Hope-Attention replaces the Titans block with a softmax attention module.
+This matches the paper’s Hope-Attention ablation (Sec.
+8.3).

 ### Continuum Memory System (CMS)
-CMS is a chain (or nested/sequence/headwise variant) of memory blocks with distinct update frequencies and consolidation controls:
+CMS is a chain (or nested/sequence/headwise variant) of memory blocks with multi-timescale updates, consolidation, and replay:

-- `decay`: exponential consolidation (online → stable memory).
+- `decay`: exponential consolidation into stable memory.
 - `replay_ratio`: offline replay sampling.
-- `replay_steps`: additional replay passes.
+- `replay_steps`: extra replay passes.

-### Associative Memory & Learning Rules
-The library implements associative memory as in the paper’s formulation:

-- **Non-parametric** (Softmax/Nadaraya-Watson, Eq.
-62–63).
-- **Parametric** (Titans-style memory modules).
-- Learning rules: **Hebbian**, **Delta**, **Oja** (Eq.
-64–67).
+### Normalization + Convolution
+HOPE can include pre/post LayerNorms and a local convolution block, matching Figure 5 / Section 8 in the paper.
+These are configurable via `use_pre_norm`, `use_post_norm`, and `use_conv`.

 ---

 ## Optimizers

-### DGD (Delta Gradient Descent)
-Implements the paper’s DGD learning rule for memory modules.

-### GGD (Generalized Gradient Descent)
-Implements the self-referential update formulation (Eq.
-59–60), where values are generated from the model state itself.

-### GM (Generalized Momentum)
-Extends GGD with explicit momentum memory, preserving knowledge across phases.

-### ContextSteeredOptimizer
+- **DGD**: Delta Gradient Descent (paper’s memory update rule).
+- **GGD**: Generalized Gradient Descent (self-referential values, Eq.
+59–60).
+- **GM**: Generalized Momentum with persistent memory.
-Wraps any `torch.optim` optimizer and steers gradients via associative-memory
+- **ContextSteeredOptimizer**: wraps any `torch.optim` optimizer and applies associative-memory preconditioning (`none`, `adagrad`, `adam`, `outer`).
-preconditioning:

-- `none`, `adagrad`, `adam`, `outer` (outer-product preconditioning).

 ---